Subcontracting: using funding to offer education and training

 Subcontracting: for the first time

-If you want to subcontract for the first time, you must obtain the Agency’s written permission before doing so.
+If you want to subcontract for the first time, you must obtain the SFA’s written permission before doing so.

 Providing external assurance on subcontracting controls

-The SFA funding agreements for 2015 to 2016 contain a new clause about an annual subcontracting assurance requirement.
+The SFA funding agreements contain a clause about an annual subcontracting assurance requirement.

-The clause requires lead providers that will subcontract more than a defined level of provision in 2015 to 2016 to obtain a report from an external auditor that provides assurance on the arrangements in place to manage and control their subcontractors.
+The clause requires lead providers that will subcontract more than a defined level of provision to obtain a report from an external auditor that provides assurance on the arrangements in place to manage and control their subcontractors.
 The clause requires lead providers in scope to supply us with a certificate confirming that the report provides satisfactory assurance.

 Published: 20 February 2014